merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/13_Import_Export.md

-Multi-Warehouse extends the Magento Dataflow module in order to handle product stocks importing / exporting for each warehouse separately.
+The Multi-Warehouse extends the Magento Dataflow module in order to handle product stock importing / exporting for each warehouse separately.

 You will need to create separated advanced profiles to import / export product stocks for each warehouse.
-Let's suppose we need profiles for Kansas warehouse.
-Kansas identifier equals 2.
+Let's suppose we need profiles for the Kansas warehouse.
+The Kansas identifier equals 2.

 In administrator panel: System -> Import/Export -> Dataflow – Advanced Profiles.